dapphp/TorUtils/README.md

 - TorDNSEL: A simple interface for querying an address against the Tor DNS exit lists to see if an IP address belongs to a Tor exit node.

+- TorCurlWrapper: A wrapper for cURL that ensures HTTP requests are proxied through Tor using SOCKS5 with DNS resolution over Tor (if supported).
+It also turns cURL errors into an Exception and parses responses into headers and body parts.

 ## Examples:

 The source package comes with several examples of interacting with the